What to wear to a Photoshoot

 Clean nails.
 Remove all of your nail polish if it’s chipped.
 Or, apply a fresh coat in your favorite color.
 Eyes and hands are what viewers look at in photos, so make sure your hands and nails are clean.
 Apply some lotion before your session as well.
 It makes your hands look extra nice.

 Bring a friend.
 If you’re nervous about your upcoming photo session, bring a friend.
 Sometimes, it helps to bring a hype friend if you’re feeling nervous about getting photos taken.
-The friend will most likely be put to work, so let them know in advance.
+The friend will most likely be put to work by me, so let them know in advance.
+Ha!

 Eat.
 Make sure you are well-fed before your photoshoot.
 This might sound silly, but “hanger” is a real thing.
 Many people want to go out to eat after a photo session, but be sure to eat a little something beforehand. *Especially if you’re doing family photos or a child is getting photographed.

-There are more tips I send to my clients after they book me, but these are my 5 top tips.
+I include more tips to send to my clients after they book me, but these are my 5 top tips.

 Take Aways